tobiasdigital/blueprints-learn.en/help/blueprints/customer-journey-analytics/overview.md

 ---
-title: Customer Journey Analytics Blueprint
+title: Customer Journey Analytics
 description: Unify and analyze data and customer behaviors from across the customer journey
 solution: Experience Platform, Customer Journey Analytics
 kt:
 thumbnail:
 exl-id: 3bb2dada-f4cd-43f7-a0d0-f276510ad224
 ---
-# Customer Journey Analytics Blueprint
+# Customer Journey Analytics

-Customer Journey Analytics Blueprint shows how brands can unify customer data and behavior from various interaction channels and sources to create a journey-based view of all customer interactions.
+Customer Journey Analytics shows how brands can unify customer data and behavior from various interaction channels and sources to create a journey-based view of all customer interactions.
 Reporting and analysis can be performed in the Customer Journey Analytics application service to evaluate and gain insight into customer interaction and behavior patterns.

 Common analyses include: